ixati/ixati.github.io/README.md

 `src` contains all the source files used to build the site

 ## Getting Started
-First install [NodeJS](https://nodejs.org/en/).
-Make sure you run `npm install` before running any of the commands.
+First, install [NodeJS](https://nodejs.org/en/).
+Make sure to run `npm install` before running any of the commands.

 From the command line, run `npm run serve` to build the site and start a server on localhost.
 It should open the site in your browser.